The Québec maritime Blog

 Parc national du Fjord-du-Saguenay

 The breathtaking Saguenay Fjord is home to a population of belugas, likely the southernmost in the world.
-It is estimated that some 50 individuals visit the area, enjoying the abundant food source and the higher water temperature.
+It’s estimated that some 50 individuals from this endangered species visit the area, enjoying the abundant food sources and the higher water temperatures.
 Groups of this easy-to-spot marine mammal (because of its distinctive white colour) show up on an almost daily basis in Sainte-Marguerite Bay.
+Watch their exceptional behaviour and listen to their wide range of vocalizations!
 A lookout has been set up to provide visitors with a more comfortable whale-watching experience.
 Don’t miss it!

 Learn more about Parc national du Fjord-du-Saguenay.